 Importance of Prime Numbers

 Prime numbers play a critical role in understanding and calculating LCM.
-A prime number is a number greater than 1 that has no positive divisors other than 1 and itself.
-Prime factorization is the process of expressing a number as a product of its prime factors.
+Now, a prime number is a number greater than 1 that has no positive divisors other than 1 and itself.
+So prime factorization is the process of expressing a number as a product of its prime factors.
 Since 2 and 5 are both prime numbers, their LCM is simply their product.

 Trends and Latest Developments